TymonZ/digital-garden-jekyll-template/_notes/now.md

 title: Now
 ---

 Things I am doing right now.
+See [logs](/logs) for more in-depth look on my current projects.

 ### Reading